InteliBlockchain/the-pillars-of-programming/src/chapter_0/introduction.md

 9. If you're finding the section interesting, or it covers unfamiliar content, a bit of theory won’t hurt.

 10. Always put things into practice: You only truly understand something when you can do it yourself, so go ahead and implement what you’ve learned.

+    > What i cannot create, I do not understand - Richard Feynman

 11. Increment N by 1.